silverstripe/silverstripe-versionfeed/docs/en/developer.md

 ### Enabling / Disabling

+By default the `allchanges` and `changes` feed are disabled.

-The `allchanges` feed can be disabled by setting the `SilverStripe\VersionFeed\VersionFeed.allchanges_enabled` config to false.
+The `allchanges` feed can be enabled by setting the `SilverStripe\VersionFeed\VersionFeed.allchanges_enabled` config to true.
+If this is true, then the allchanges feed can still be disabled by unchecking the "All page changes" checkbox in the "Settings" section in the CMS.

-Likewise, the `changes` feed for each page can be globally disabled by setting the `SilverStripe\VersionFeed\VersionFeed.changes_enabled` config to false.
-If this left true, then each page can still be individually disabled by unchecking the 'Make History Public' checkbox in the CMS under page settings.
+Likewise, the `changes` feed for each page can be globally enabled by setting the `SilverStripe\VersionFeed\VersionFeed.changes_enabled` config to true.
+If this is true, then each page can still be individually disabled by unchecking the 'Make history public' checkbox in the CMS under page settings.

 See [user documentation on enabling / disabling](userguide/index.md#enabling--disabling).

 ### Default RSS action